sroccaserra/renoise-8-bit-sample-loader/README.md

 Tentative Renoise tool to load 8 bit samples from the Amiga era (IFF and RAW 8 bit signed mono PCM only).

+This tool allows to load RAW or IFF sample data at the moment, without looping or octave info.

+Loading the sample data looks alright, reviews and some tests are welcome :)

+`/!\` Warning: I have doubts about the number conversion, see the bit about the signed char in the TODO section.
+If you know for certain how it should be done, please contact me.

-`/!\` Warning: this only allows to load IFF sample data at the moment, without looping or octave info.
-I am not sure I have the time or skills to finish this.
+`/!\` Warning: I am not sure I have the time or skills to finish this.
 If you whish to help, please contact me or make a pull request.

 If you wonder what a sample from the Amiga era is, you can look here: